ElphysAlvarez01/Financial-Perceptions-Among-18-34-Year-Olds/README.md

 The financial confidence and expectations of individuals aged 18-34 have been profoundly shaped by economic cycles.
 While the current outlook in 2024 shows improvement compared to previous recession lows, it remains subdued relative to the highs before the 2020 pandemic recession which caused a sharp decline in confidence and expectations over the past four years.

+## Assumptions and Caveats:
+- Please note that certain personal questions either started later than other questions or they seem to have had a pause.
+I displayed the time series as is with those periods missing.
+- Data was also rounded to the nearest whole across the visualizations to make it easier to read.